Conference / Pre-accounts planning 2024

 Feb 21

 As in previous years, this session will provide a strategic overview on behalf of the department of health and social care.
-Vaness and Tim will explore the importance of producing good quality accounts, how these feed into the national picture, including their effect on new funding streams and the autumn statement.
+Vanessa and Tim will explore the importance of producing good quality accounts, how these feed into the national picture, including their effect on new funding streams and the autumn statement.

 They will also provide feedback on the group accounts, pulling out themes at this level as well as discussing the key challenges ahead for year 24/25, including what to expect in terms of consolidation schedules.